JoinedSenses/SM-ConnectionData/README.md

 # SM-ConnectionData
-SourceMod plugin which stores player connection data to database.
+SourceMod plugin which stores player connection and map history data to database.
 Requires GeoIP2 extension.

 Add a database configuration for "connectiondata" to databases.cfg.